nelabdiel/GoTwitterScraper/README.md

 The Binary was built for darwin64.
 Make sure to add a json file _tweeter.json_ to /var/

-_tweetwer.json_ should look like this:
+_tweeter.json_ should look like this:

 { "apiKey": "XXXX", "apiSecret": "XXXX", "accessToken": "XXXX", "accessTokenSecret": "XXXX" }